 While such an opinion is worthy of merit, it may suffer from an error, given the present developments in liturgical law.

 It should be pointed out that the sanctuary, or presbyterium, as the place of presiding, was traditionally limited to men only.
 Since a typical parish church did not have the benefit of a complement of minor clerics, men and boys of the parish would act as legitimate surrogates.
 (Some can still remember when a layman would be pressed into service at a Missa Solemnis as a "straw subdeacon.")
 Strictly speaking, and in the present ceremonial books, this is still the case.
 It is only by legitimate indulgence in certain parts of the world (including nearly all of North America), that women perform liturgical functions -- such as reader, acolyte, and so on -- within the sanctuary.
-These indults were not instituted all at once, but on a case-by-case basis over the last few decades of liturgical reform.
+These indults were not instituted all at once, but on a case-by-case basis over the last few decades of official liturgical reform.

 Once exceptions were made (beginning with women as lectors, at the celebrant's discretion, in 1971), it was only a matter of time before others would follow, whether at the initiative of the Holy See (as in the case of extraordinary ministers of the Eucharist, where a female Religious is actually preferred over an unconsecrated male), or an acquiescence to prolonged disobedience.
 What some defenders of the current directive fail to recognize, is that the connection to the ministerial priesthood was the traditional justification for all liturgical functions being restricted to men.
 This even applied officially to choristers until 1925, and ushers until 1969.
-(By the way, how often do we see female ushers at the more "enlightened" parishes?)
+(By the way, how often do we see female ushers at the parishes using altar girls?)
 The only significant exception that has not been made, is a practice that occurs only once a year, on Holy Thursday.

 As to why the current practice of washing only the feet of men is still recognized as proper, the reasons vary.
 One is the perception that a change would be one more reinforcement of "caving in" to those who violate liturgical directives in Catholic worship.
 This sends the wrong message to those who endeavor to be compliant, whatever the discomfort.
-The allowance of female altar servers in 1994, which is said to have occured against the Holy Father's privately expressed wishes, is a case in point.
+The allowance of female altar servers in 1994, which is said to have occurred against the Holy Father's privately expressed wishes, is a case in point.

 There is also a matter of propriety.
 Depending on the setting, even the age of the priest, it may be considered inappropriate for a man to wash the feet of a woman with whom he is not on sufficiently familiar terms, let alone in public.
 Again, the sensibilities of those assembled may vary from one region to another, even one parish to another.